History of the Seattle Seahawks: 2006

-The Seahawks repeated as NFC West champions with a 9–7 record; their season included a 34–24 pounding of the Green Bay Packers on Monday Night Football and a pair of two-point wins over the St. Louis Rams.
+The Seahawks repeated as NFC West champions with a 9–7 record; their season included a pair of two-point wins over the St. Louis Rams and a 34–24 pounding of the Green Bay Packers on Monday Night Football.
 The Seahawks hosted the Dallas Cowboys in the NFC Wildcard Playoffs; trailing 20–13 the Seahawks pounced on a botched Tony Romo throw to Terry Glenn in Dallas' endzone for a safety, then scored on a 37-yard Hasselbeck touchdown.
 The Cowboys drove downfield but on the ensuing field goal attempt Romo (the holder) blew the snap and was stopped in his rush to the endzone.
 A desperate last-second Romo throw was batted down, and the Seahawks won 21–20.
-The Seahawks fell 27–24 in overtime to the Chicago Bears in the divisional round of the NFC playoffs.
+The Seahawks fell 27–24 in overtime to the eventual NFC champion Chicago Bears in the divisional round of the NFC playoffs.

 2007

-The Seattle Seahawks finished the regular season with a 10–6 record, winning their fourth consecutive, NFC West title, and defeated the Washington Redskins 35–14 in the first round of the playoffs, to advance to an NFC Divisional Round Playoff game against the Green Bay Packers, where they were defeated 42–20.
+The Seattle Seahawks finished the regular season with a 10–6 record, winning their fourth consecutive NFC West title, and defeated the Washington Redskins 35–14 in the first round of the playoffs, to advance to an NFC Divisional Round Playoff game against the Green Bay Packers, where they were defeated 42–20.